-So compliance for SaaS companies should be built in throughout the entire development life cycle, starting with the analysis of business needs and relevant compliance requirements and ending with maintenance, when some new standards and requirements may be added during product development.
+So SaaS companies' compliance should be built throughout the entire development life cycle, starting with the analysis of business needs and relevant compliance requirements and ending with maintenance, when some new standards and requirements may be added during product development.

 How Ardas Can Help You

 SaaS compliance is a significant part of modern product development in almost any field.
 Financial, healthcare, online banking apps, etc., have their own regulatory compliance and require strict adherence to these rules.
-Compliance measures are necessary not only for conducting legitimate business activities but also for ensuring the security of its own software and users.
+Compliance measures are necessary for conducting legitimate business activities and ensuring the security of its own software and users.
 This is particularly relevant for all cloud solutions that require special attention to fraud and unauthorized interference issues.

 At Ardas, we have vast experience developing products with the most complex compliance requirements.
-We have worked with clients from all over the world, where regulatory documents and laws are very different and have many specific nuances.
+We have worked with clients worldwide, where regulatory documents and laws are very different and have many specific nuances.
 This allowed us to form a clear and practical approach to defining the necessary compliance requirements and unquestioning adherence to these rules.

-So we will be pleased to share our experience with you: provide the SaaS security checklist, consult more on the topic and help with the determination of all necessary compliances.
-Our specialists will answer all questions regarding the implementation of safety measures and compliance with mandatory standards.
+So we will be pleased to share our experience with you: provide the SaaS security checklist, consult more on the topic and help determine all necessary compliances.
+Our specialists will answer all questions regarding implementing safety measures and compliance with mandatory standards.
 Just contact us in any convenient way.